TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us004/02.tests/readme.md

-# US 006 - To create a Task
+# US 004 - To Create a discussion

 # 1. Tests